caiks/TBOT02/README.md

 100,000|28.0|76,387
 172,301|31.9|76,076

 We can see that for the *2-level model* there is a jump in *likelihood* between 1,000 records and 2,000 records.
 There is another jump later on between 20,000 records and 100,000 records.
 Unlike the *1-level model* the *likelihood*  of the *2-level model* generally increases with *size*, at least at the root *fud*.
-However, most of the gain is before 2,000 records so *active modelling* may well generate reasonable *models* with smallish thresholds.
+The reason for this is probably because the *1-level-model* was *modelled* with non-sequential *history* - each  *event* consisted of 60 *scan variables* taken at random from the 360 of the *substrate.
+The *2-level-model* is *modelled* with sequential *history*, so it is only after around 2,000 records or 8 minutes that all of the rooms havee been visited. *Active modelling* may well generate reasonable *models* with small thresholds of a few hundred *events*.

 Let us simulate the dynamic *modelling* of *model* 27.
 We will begin with a threshold *slice size* of 1000 and terminate when we obtain 127 *fuds*.